Cikguseven/MYTE/README.md

 ```

-Note that the only difference betwean usage in MyT5 and ByT5 models is the tokenizer.
+Note that the only difference between usage in MyT5 and ByT5 models is the tokenizer.
 More documentation for ByT5 models on the HuggingFace model [page](https://huggingface.co/google/byt5-base).

 ## Citation